nuclearsheep540/framestore-test/README.md

 Twitter API and Google GCP API have been used to retreive respective data on Twitter and YouTube - a first for me with these two API's, they were very easy to use (albiet google having tight limits on quotas).

 Other than Hooks' framework and Bulma, everything else is every-day JavaScript.
-I couldn't justify needing any more frameworks within this challenge, as I was able to achieve what I wanted with the standard library.
+I couldn't justify needing any more libraries within this challenge, as I was able to achieve what I wanted with the standard library.

 ## Thoughts
 Given more time there would be a lot more I could improve upon.
 I would want to build a Python backend, and create a proper MVC design so that I can handle the re-structuring of the API response data behind a controller - even more so, modelling the data myself with Classes, so I can create a social-feed object with defined properties, I could then have my own backend which writes and caches this new data and could reduce the need to query the external APIs when nessesary.